 Should I eat before or after a workout?
 It’s a question many of us ask as we’re off to the gym or stepping into running trainers with a slight rumble in our stomachs.
 While you don’t want to be feeling too full before you exercise, not eating at all can mean you lose out on energy.

-Many people will naturally head out to exercise without eating anything at all, after all, why would you risk a stitch halfway through your run?
+Many people will naturally head out to exercise on an empty stomach.
+After all, why would you risk a stitch halfway through your run?
 But fuelling up before your workout can make all the difference to the success of your workout and how you progress in your fitness journey over the long term.

 To clear up the answer and help you avoid one of the most common workout mistakes, we've consulted with a nutritionist specializing in sports and exercise medicine.
 So whether you’re a cardio enthusiast or prefer strength training, this is what you need to know about eating before or after a workout, plus, what exactly you should eat to get the most out of your exercise regime.